Ionic React QR Code Scanner with Capacitor

 Install dependencies

-npm install capacitor-plugin-dynamsoft-barcode-reader copy-to-clipboard
+npm install capacitor-plugin-dynamsoft-barcode-reader capacitor-plugin-camera

 Create a QR code scanner component